Estimated reading time: 5 minutes

 Find out more in Withholding tax from wages and other payments.

-If you are in the building and construction industry and you pay contractors for building and construction services, you’ll also need to lodge a Taxable Payments Annual Report by 28 August each year.
+If you are in the building and construction industry, courier or cleaning industries and you pay contractors for their services, you’ll also need to lodge a Taxable Payments Annual Report by 28 August each year.
 For further information visit the ATO’s Taxable payments reporting.

 Paying super for your employees and other workers